Examining Google’s “People Also View” Results in AI Tools (SGE) While Browsing from Search & Discover

 Ok, this got interesting quickly …

-Each dropdown shows another web result, though hard to see in that light gray font (so I guess the Things to know or People also ask variation in SGE while browsing is actually called Explore more):
+Each dropdown shows another web result, though hard to see in that light gray font (so I guess the Things to know or People also ask variation in AI tools while browsing is actually called Explore more):

 Now, here are the People also view results for that News Medical article on deep learning: